List of Farm to Market Roads in Texas (3500–9999): FM 3504

 FM 3504 began at an intersection with Texas State Highway 121 Business, the former routing of Texas State Highway 121 through Lewisville, just north of the Interstate 35E (I-35E) freeway.
 The route traveled north along Mill Street (a four-lane undivided highway for all but a small stretch near the southern terminus), past a variety of older businesses and a school, before state maintenance ended just north of Main Street at an intersection with Church Street.
 Mill Street continued north under local jurisdiction toward Lewisville Lake.

 FM 3504 was originally a spur route of Farm to Market Road 1171 (FM 1171) designated in 1971; the mileage was transferred to the current route number on May 30, 1990.
 FM 1171 currently ends at I-35E, but historically continued along Main and Church Streets (a pair of one-way streets) through eastern Lewisville to SH 121 (now the business route).
 That section of FM 1171 was removed from the state highway system in 2003, leaving FM 3504 with a northern terminus that no longer connected to the state highway system.

 On June 27, 1995, the designation of the route was internally changed to Urban Road 3504 (UR 3504).
 On June 28, 2012, the route was removed from the state highway system.

 FM 3505

 Farm to Market Road 3505 (FM 3505) is located in Hopkins County.
 Its southern terminus is at FM 71 north of Sulphur Springs.
-It runs north for about 1.3 mi to the entrance to Cooper Lake State Park.
+It runs north for about 1.3 mi to the entrance to Cooper State Park.

 FM 3505 was designated on August 29, 1989, along its current route.